yohanesnuwara/yohanesnuwara/README.md

 ## Hei!

 I live in Trondheim and work as senior data scientist at Aker BP ASA.
-Previously, I worked as software engineer at Whitson and data scientist at Prores AS and Asia Pulp and Paper.
-I've spent 5 years working in this role for different industries in oil and gas, pulp and paper, and forestry.
-My core expertise is computer vision for subsurface core/cutting images, seabed mapping, and aerial drone/LiDAR photogrametry, with interests in LLM, advanced machine learning models, and enterprise data architecture.
+Previously, I worked as software engineer at Whitson and data scientist at Prores AS, Whitson AS, and Asia Pulp and Paper.
+I've spent 5+ years working in this role for different industries in oil and gas, pulp and paper, and forestry.
+My core expertise is computer vision for subsurface core/cutting images, seabed mapping, and aerial drone/LiDAR photogrametry, with interests in LLM, AI engineering, and advanced machine learning models.

-## What am I working in GitHub?

-I use my GitHub mostly for educational purposes.
+I use my GitHub mostly for educational purposes and OSS (open-source software) development.
 I like to help many university students and professionals to step their feet into Python programming.

+## Current Works and Interests

+I am particularly interested in the use of agentic AI for science and engineering (one of them in geos).
+Here are my most recent works:

+* **[Boglodite](https://github.com/yohanesnuwara/boglodite)**: Agent for seismic interpretation
+* **[SciSandboxAI](https://github.com/yohanesnuwara/science-discovery-ai)**: Agent for scientific research and experiments
+* **[DEUP LLM (Research)](https://github.com/yohanesnuwara/deup-llm)**: Epistemic uncertainty quantification for LLMs using Direct Epistemic Uncertainty Prediction (DEUP) methodology
+* **Knowledge graph from text and image embeddings (Research)**: Knowledge graph from embeddings for document retrieval

+## Open-Source Softwares for Geosciences

 These are several Python libraries that I've developed over 5 years and I use to teach my students:

 ### 🌎 [GeoPySics](https://github.com/yohanesnuwara/geopysics)